imrafaelmerino/imrafaelmerino/README.md

 I learned from John A De Goes how to use FP to deal with effects.
 I took the course [Principles of Reactive Programming in Scala](https://www.youtube.com/playlist?list=PLMhMDErmC1TdBMxd3KnRfYiBV2ELvLyxN).
 The result is vertx-effect.
 There are some expressions implemented that come from **Lisp**, like Cond, Case, and IfElse.

-It was sad to find out that Joe Armstrong had passed away † in 2009, time before I met him.
+It was sad to find out that Joe Armstrong had passed away † in 2019, a few months before I met him.
 Rest in peace, Joe.
 I strongly recommend you study his work.
 He was very brilliant and, at the same time, very kind and humble.

 - [vertx-mongodb-effect](https://vertx.mongodb.effect.imrafaelmerino.dev)